 The game of football has been captivating sports enthusiasts for centuries now.
-People are crazy about this game where eleven players on each team kick the ball across the pitch and into the net.
-A lot of things have changed and developed since the early beginnings of the game that can be traced to ancient China, Rome, and Greece.
+People are crazy about this game where eleven players on each team kick the ball back and forth across the pitch and try to get it into the opponents net.
+A lot of things have changed throughout the long history of football.
+The game has developed since it’s early beginnings, that can be traced to ancient China, Rome, and Greece.

 The changes we are witnessing relate to the rise of the levels of involvement of spectators into an actual game.
 What has been reserved only to players and the pitch is now available to people watching the game from the stands or in front of their TV sets, and we have the technology to thank for that.

 With the advent of technology, the scenery of football has altered.
 You are now able to watch your favourite team play wherever you might find yourself on the planet with a little help from the Internet and computers.
 The pundits and game’s connoisseurs are now just a couple of clicks away from live scores and the best new betting sites, which together give the game of football an additional flare.
 But, first things first.
 We will take you on a short trip down the memory lane and give a timeline of the development and history of football.

 According to FIFA, the governing body of football, the earliest sightings of games that resemble modern football were noted in ancient China during the Han Dynasty and were called Tsu’Chu.
 This game asked for the broader use of your body to protect the leather ball filled with feathers and hair in an attempt to score a goal composed of two bamboo sticks only 30–40cm apart.